Razzielsoul/Idle-master-a-la-carta/README.md

 Note
 ===========

-This isn't Idle Master, and I'm not trying to take credit of their work, I'm just adding options to their application, feel free to use my code.
+This isn't Idle Master, and I'm not trying to take credit from their work, I'm just adding options to their application, feel free to use my code.

 Idle Master
 ===========